 Mallard v.
 Zink, 607 P.2d 632 (N.M.
 App.
 1979)

 The injured party must prove that the dog owner had knowledge of the dog’s prior vicious behavior.
 This case demonstrates that co-owners of a dog are considered one unit.
 As long as one co-owner has knowledge of past, vicious behavior, then liability can be transferred to the other co-owner who may be liable even if he or she does not know of the dog’s past vicious behavior.

 Ortiz v.
 Johnson, 2013 WL 6145908 (N.M> App.
 2013)

 Though rare, there are times when someone other than the dog owner may be liable to a person injured by the dog.
 In this case, the court found that a landlord is only responsible for injuries caused by a tenant’s dog if he knew, or should have known, that (1) the dog was vicious, (2) failed to have the dog removed from the property, and (3) had control of the property.
 Once the landlord gives the tenant control of the property, the landlord is no longer liable for injuries caused by the tenant’s dog.

 Please note, the material located on 2keller.com is for informational purposes only, is general in nature, and is not intended to and should not be relied upon as a legal opinion or legal advice regarding any specific issue or factual circumstance.
 Nor is this information intended to create an attorney-client relationship between you and the firm.
-Therefore, you should consult by phone or in person with a dog bite attorney in the event that you want legal advice concerning a dog bite.
+Therefore, you should consult by phone or in person with a dog bite lawyer in the event that you want legal advice concerning a dog bite.